MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 ![Data flow](media/promocode-images/pp-risk-report.png)

 The next section of the report is named **Distribution of transactions by risk score**.
 Low scores represent lower-risk transactions.
-Therefore, in the chart, you should always expect to see a "left-heavy," long-tail distribution, **not** a bell-curve or "right-heavy" distribution.
+You should always expect to see a "left-heavy," long-tail distribution; **not** a bell-curve or "right-heavy" distribution in the chart.
 A left-heavy distribution indicates that most of your transactions are low-risk and therefore will be recommended for approval by Fraud Protection.

 As the risk scores increase along the x-axis, you should expect to see fewer and fewer transactions in the score bins.
 If the chart shows a very different type of distribution, contact Microsoft.

 This section provides the following information: